 Imagine you’re playing cards at a poker table.
 There are three other boys sitting with you.
 Their names are Flash Cab, King Drive, and Globe Taxi.
 Your name is Yellow Cab, so you fit right in.
 The dealer is tossing out the cards.
 Everyone is thinking about their hand and throwing in their blue-chip medallions to bed or fold.
 The crew is about to show ‘em high when a pink moustached gentleman frantically pulls up a stool.
-“The name’s Rideshare” he smirks.
+“The name’s Rideshare,” he smirks.
 “I’m all in.”
 He decks out the cards he clearly drew from his own pocket.
 He wins the round.
 He takes all the chips without having to pay any.
 The boys look at each other like he’s joking.
-He walks away soberly.
-The players shoot the dealer a look for some authority.
-He shrugs, “sorry, new market, new rules.”
+They shoot the dealer a look for some authority.
+He shrugs, “Sorry, new market, new rules.”

 My name is Mr. Bohemian.
 I will help you recognize what pretentiousness looks like.

 This is the typical response from customers who utilize rideshare on a routine basis.
 Many think the taximan is cranky, corrupt, and not able to lose to a fair competitor.
 It is ironic, because the substantiation of rideshare begins on a biased scale.
 See our shopping list.

 - Ground Tax $900 per year

 - Affiliation fee $100-$348 per month

 - Worker’s Comp approx. $150 per month